i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/metadata-descriptions.md

             .Property(EntityPropertyElement.Config.Name("HasPhone").OfType(ElementaryTypeKind.Boolean));
 ```

 Next, you can use this description in your code with `IMetadataProvider`.
-Everything you need to get it from provider is appropriate `IMetadataElementIdentity` instance:
+Everything you need to get it from provider is appropriate `IMetadataElementIdentity` type:

 ```csharp
 public sealed class QueryingMetadataIdentity : MetadataKindIdentityBase<QueryingMetadataIdentity>